-The SRIA identifies the other candidate European Partnerships of potential relevance, notably with partnerships to be created in Cluster 1 of Horizon Europe, complementing the actions of the EU4Health43 programme and HERA44 wherever relevant.
-It is also expected that IHI JU activities will contribute and complement those of the Digital Europe programme45 that will deploy digital capacities and infrastructure related to the health area.
-The SIP will support IHI JU in advising on the creation of synergies.
+The SRIA identifies the other candidate European partnerships of potential relevance, notably with partnerships to be created in Cluster 1 of Horizon Europe, complementing the actions of the EU4Health47 programme and HERA48 wherever relevant.
+It is also expected that IHI JU activities will complement those of the Digital Europe programme49 that will deploy digital capacities and infrastructure related to the health area.